-- 3.B.III.a Only in rare and exceptional cases would long years of valued service to teaching and to the University be expected to constitute sufficient grounds on their own for promotion to Full Professor. - 2.C.IIII. (i) Each candidate for promotion to Full Professor will submit the names and contact information for three-four (4) external referees to the Dean by July 1 of the year of application.
-The Dean will request letters from at least (4) referees submitted by the candidate. - 2.C.IV. (ii) Each candidate will submit one (1) electronic copy and one (1) hard copy of their dossier to the Chair of the Departmental Tenure and Promotion Committee by September 15 of the year of application.
-The dossier will include a current CV, copies of all Annual Reports as referred to in article 10.1.a, teaching evaluations dossier, copies of publications, and any additional materials to support the assessment of the candidate in meeting the criteria submitted by the candidate.
-The candidate has the right to discuss their dossier with the chairperson (or equivalent) before submitting it to the committee. - 3.B.VI. (iii) No anonymous material may be considered at any level, and with the exception of the external letters of reference nothing may be added to the dossier at any time without the candidate's knowledge and consent except for refereed letters.
-At any appeal hearing or arbitration the appellant may introduce new material. that was not available at the time of the previous hearings (such as updates of the status of articles submitted for publication). - 34.B.VII. (iv) In the case of applications for promotion to Full Professor, letters from external referees shall be available for consideration at the Faculty, and University levels.
+- (i) Each candidate for promotion to Full Professor will submit the names and contact information for four (4) external referees to the Dean by July 1 of the year of application.
+The Dean will request letters from at least (4) referees submitted by the candidate. - (ii) Each candidate will submit one (1) electronic copy and one (1) hard copy of their dossier to the Chair of the Departmental Tenure and Promotion Committee by September 15 of the year of application.
+The dossier will include a current CV, copies of all Annual Reports as referred to in article 10.1.a, teaching dossier, copies of publications, and any additional materials submitted by the candidate.
+The candidate has the right to discuss their dossier with the chairperson (or equivalent) before submitting it to the committee.

+- (iii) No anonymous material may be considered at any level, and nothing may be added to the dossier at any time without the candidate's knowledge and consent except for refereed letters.
+At any appeal hearing or arbitration the appellant may introduce new material. - (iv) In the case of applications for promotion to Full Professor, letters from external referees shall be available for consideration at the Faculty level.
 Where these referees are academics, they shall hold or have held the rank of Full Professor.
-Where the referees are not academics, a justification for their inclusion and their ability to judge the scholarly merits of the file at the Full Professor level must be included.
-The list of referees will include at least one referee from outside of Canada.
-The Dean will request letters from six (6) referees comprising three (3) names of outside referees chosen by the candidate, and three (3) names of outside referees chosen by the Dean.
-Referees must be at arm's length from the candidate and any professional or personal relationship must be fully disclosed.
+Where the referees are not academics, a justification for their inclusion and their ability to judge the scholarly merits of the file must be included..
 The dossier must contain all letters received.
-The dossier must contain at least four (4) letters and at least two (2) of these must be from names chosen by the candidate and at least three (3) must be academics.
-The external referees will be asked to speak to the intellectual standing of the candidate within the discipline or field of expertise.

-8.10.9 Tenure and Promotions Appeals Committee
+10.9 Tenure and Promotions Appeals